 Interesting Facts about his Works

-Takashi Murakami is the Andy Warhol of Japan – Murakami’s art is strongly impregnated by the work of Andy Warhol.
+Murakami’s art was based on Andy Warhol.
 Indeed, his two art pieces Warhol/Silver and Warhol/Gold are a direct reference to Warhol’s flower series.
 We find in Murakami deep respect for Warhol’s legacy but also a stunning and profound reflection for his master.

-The character revealed in 1992, it changes forms and colors but it’s basically a giant-eyed, grinning face with two ears, one which has the letter D, one with the letter B. The character portrays a sharp-toothed yet playful character whose name derives from the Japanese slang phrase “dobojite” or “why?”.
+The character revealed in 1992.
+It changes forms and colors but it’s basically a giant-eyed, grinning face with two ears, one which has the letter D, one with the letter B. The character portrays a sharp-toothed yet playful character whose name derives from the Japanese slang phrase “dobojite” or “why?”.
 This question reflects Murakami’s dissenting view of consumer society as lifeless and empty, he revealed to Artsy in a statement.

-- Pharrell Williams X Art Basel – in 2009 edition of Art Basel in Switzerland, the artist collaborated with Singer Pharrell Williams giving birth to the simple things
+- Pharrell Williams X Art Basel – In 2009 edition of Art Basel in Switzerland, the artist collaborated with Singer Pharrell Williams giving birth to the simple things

 - Murakami X Pop Magazine – In 2010 the British magazine created a special cover composed by a mashup of designs by Murakami and images of Britney Spears.